 This is the third post in a series on “2020 Visions for Environmental History” being published jointly by NiCHE’s blog The Otter ~ La loutre and Rachel Carson Center’s blog Seeing the Woods, with posts by Lisa Mighetto, Alan MacEachern, Arielle Helmick, and Claudia Leal.
-The series is intended to promote discussion at a session of the same name at the World Congress for Environmental History in late July.
+The series developed alongside a session of the same name at the World Congress for Environmental History in late July.

 By: Arielle Helmick

 Lisa Mighetto and Alan McEachern both talked about the sustainability of conferences and conference travel in the previous posts in this series: I’d like to open this discussion up to talk about sustainability in academia more generally.
 At the Rachel Carson Center—which our fellows have sometimes nicknamed Nirvana, or referred to as a magical place for academics—where I work as managing director, we have had many opportunities to both refine and redefine our vision for the future, and sustainability has been at the heart of this.
 We have always called ourselves a center, though this is a bit of sleight of hand, at least from an infrastructural perspective.
 In the terms of the university landscape (and according to our funders, the German Federal Ministry of Education and Research), we are a large research project.
 And it is this word ″project″ that has become more and more a source of worry as we’ve moved through our 12-year tenure (we turn 10 on 1 August 2019, if anyone is counting).
 Research projects in Germany, and probably in many other countries, have clear start dates, and clear end dates.
 They are not built to be sustainable.